rubesMN/jsonapi-serializer/README.md

 ### Compound Document

-Support for top-level and nested associations merely through the inclusion of those within the serializer.
+Support for top-level and nested associations merely through the inclusion of the relationships (subject to conditionals) within the serializer.
+Other json 'view' frameworks work this way,.. why not this one.

 ### Collection Serialization